-During the 2021-22 academic year, we will host 21 affiliates—3 Postdoctoral Fellows, 6 Academic Associates, and 12 professional Associates.
-It is an impressive group of individuals with a diverse array of expertise to share about Japanese economy, history, politics, society, and foreign affairs.
-We value the contributions of our Faculty Associates, and continue to expand our faculty outreach at Harvard and beyond.
-As we return to campus, we will explore new ways to enhance support for graduate and undergraduate students on research, teaching, and summer internships.
-The Program staff look forward to creating a collaborative environment in which Program affiliates, faculty, and students can do their best work.
-We also encourage you to use the Program’s Alumni Directory, searchable by name, year, and institution, as well as read about the exciting new research by current and former affiliates on our publications webpage.
+During the 2022-23 academic year, we will host 17 affiliates—3 Postdoctoral Fellows, 5 Academic Associates, and 9 practitioner Associates.
+It is an impressive group of individuals with a diverse array of expertise to share about Japanese economy, politics, society, and foreign affairs.
+We value the contributions of our 55 Faculty Associates, and continue to expand our faculty outreach at Harvard and beyond.
+As we return to campus, we will explore new ways to enhance support for graduate and undergraduate students on research, teaching, and summer internships, and are delighted to partner with the Japan Policy Network, led by the Harvard College students.

 Christina L. Davis